mrdrbob/aoc-2021/README.md

 | ~gamma & 0X0FFF | 00000000000000000000111011010110 | The mask "applied" to inverted gamma, zeroing out the 20 left-most bits, leaving the 12 right bits intact |

 Magic!

+## Day 3 - Part 2

+The key thing I missed early on when attempting this puzzle is this: when you're calculating if there are more, less, or equal on bits vs. off bits, *only consider the bits in the list that has matched so far*.
+I was using the number of on/off bits for the entire set, but once you've eliminated items from your set of possible matching numbers, don't consider them as part of your on/off calculations.

+Beyond that, it was mostly a matter of iterating through the positions, reducing your list(s) with each iteration.
+I did this recursively, but in retrospect, there wasn't any particular reason to do it that way.
+It was just the first thing that came to mind.